Last Update: February 17, 2023

 Adaptogens are a special class of plants (mostly herbs, though there are some exceptions) that, according to proponents, have a normalizing effect on the body.
 While that may sound vague, it’s precisely what makes them unique—they don’t serve a single function.
 The belief is that adaptogens may be able to adapt to whatever the body is dealing with (stress, anxiety, fatigue), and help alleviate or lessen the symptoms.

 By now, many of us are aware that stress—particularly when it becomes habitual—can really throw us out of whack.
 That’s because our bodies treat stress as a serious threat every time we feel it, initiating a series of behavioral and physiological changes to help address the danger—either through confrontation or by making a run for it!
 Stress hormones like cortisol are regulated by the hypothalamic-pituitary-adrenal (HPA) axis, an important network of glands that play a central role in the endocrine system.
-When constantly activated, the HPA axis can easily get off balance and tax the adrenals, making us more susceptible to experience anxiety and get certain illnesses.
+When constantly activated, the HPA axis can easily get off balance and tax the adrenals.

 The good news is that adaptogens are thought to help the body handle stress more efficiently, working along the HPA axis to regulate the stress response.
 The same study noted adaptogens help “increase endurance and attention in situations of decreased performance caused by fatigue.”
 In other words, whether you’re feeling high-strung and frazzled, or, conversely, overwhelmed and lethargic, adaptogens appear to help.
 In fact, there are several recent studies suggesting that adaptogens may help positively impact the immune system and improve cognition.

 There are more than a dozen herbs that are considered adaptogenic—here are a few of the most popular.
 If you’re interested in adding adaptogens to your natural stress management arsenal, this list would be a good place to start.